Thunder Vision Frequently Asked Questions

 What is Thunder Vision?

-Thunder Vision is a complimentary college and career readiness field trip program specifically designed for 7th and 8th grade students.
-The program aligns with AVID (Advancement Via Individual Determination) curriculum while teaching students that they have a Purpose, they have a Choice, and it Takes Hard Work to reach their future goals.
+Thunder Vision is a complimentary college and career readiness field trip program specific for 7th and 8th-grade students.
+The program aligns with AVID (Advancement Via Individual Determination) curriculum while teaching students that they have a Purpose, a Choice, and it Takes Hard Work to reach their future goals.

 Can I bring my 6th grade classes?